 According to Gundry, “modern antibiotics carpet bomb the microbiome in your gut; one round of antibiotics can decimate your gut flora for two years!
 Most antibiotics are given by well-meaning doctors to treat coughs and colds, knowing full well that the cough was probably caused by a virus, which antibiotics don’t kill.
 Broad-spectrum antibiotics were introduced in the ’70s and were lifesavers because they killed most bugs; little did we know then that they also killed off all of our good bugs that keep us healthy and keep our immune system in great shape.
 Also, remember that antibiotics are given to cows, pigs, and chickens to fatten them quicker for slaughter.
 They are in the flesh of most commercially grown beef, pork, lamb, and chickens.”

-4. Avoid Taking NSAIDs Like Aleve or Advil
+4. Avoid Taking NSAIDs Like Nurofen

-What’s so harmful about a little Advil?
+What’s so harmful about a little Nurofen?
 According to Gundry, “these compounds destroy the lining of your small intestine, promoting leaky gut.
 Pharmaceutical companies have known the damage that NSAIDs cause to the gut wall for 50 years, but we couldn’t see that damage with our endoscopes because it was out of reach.
-However, with “Pill” cameras, we now know the destruction that these painkillers cause.
+However, with “pill” cameras, we now know the destruction that these painkillers cause.
 In fact, even short-term NSAID use of four days dramatically increases the risk of a heart attack or stroke!”
 Scary stuff.

 5. Take Vitamin D and Fish Oil Supplements